Vig-SS/Behavioral-Biometics-Code/README.md

 Code for the paper *Behavioral Biometrics for Distinguishing Visually Similar Users*.
-The pipeline extracts normalized upper-body pose from ordinary webcam video, trains a behavioral classifier, compares it against a facial-recognition baseline, and fuses the two — evaluated both on visually distinct users and on face-swapped "simulated twin" clips where appearance is neutralized.
+The pipeline extracts normalized upper-body pose from ordinary webcam video, trains a behavioral classifier, compares it against a facial-recognition baseline, and fuses the two.
+Evaluated both on visually distinct users and on face-swapped "simulated twin" clips where appearance is neutralized.

 ---